Best Online Master’s Degrees in: Forensic Science

 A master’s degree in forensic science may prepare students for careers as scientists, administrators, and other professional employment in crime laboratories, medical examiner’s offices, and public safety areas.
 Forensic scientists are mainly employed by county and state governments and federal agencies.
 Forensic science technicians undergo extensive training on the job before working cases independently.
 Laboratory specialization training varies in length; DNA-analysis training may last 6 to 12 months while firearms-analysis training may last up to 3 years.

 While employment may only require a bachelor’s degree, a master’s degree in forensic science may help individuals qualify for advancement.
-The U.S. Bureau of Labor Statistics reports that the median annual wage of forensic science technicians was $51,570 in May 2010.
+The U.S. Bureau of Labor Statistics reports that the median annual wage of forensic science technicians was $51,570.
 Keep in mind that position, area, employer, and experience may effect wage and employment figures.